+Priority Fund Specific Code Amount (EUR)

+No objective

-Priority No Fund Specific objective Code Amount (EUR) 2 Interreg 2 (vii) 33 No territorial targeting 48 100 000 €
+2 Interreg 2 33 No territo orial 48 100 000 €

+targeting

 2.3.
-Priority 3: MED GOVERNANCE
+Priority 3: BETTER MEDITERRANEAN GOVERNANCE

-Better governance processes provide the backbone for the capitalisation of the INTERREG Euro-MED results into policy actions, in cooperation and coordination with all other programmes and strategies intervening in the area.
+Better governance processes provide the backbone for the capitalisation of the Interreg Euro-MED results into policy actions, in cooperation and coordination with all other programmes and strategies intervening in the area.
 A Mediterranean vision and shared solutions need a strong governance to be built.

-2.3.1 Specific objective Other actions to support better cooperation governance (ISO1 SO(vi))
+2.3.1 Specific objective Other actions to support better cooperation governance (ISO1 SO 6.6)